 Patients

 The cohort was composed of surgical and non-surgical patients with HBV-associated HCC.
 The surgical cohort was a retrospective one consisting of patients who underwent curative resection for primary HCC at the Prince of Wales Hospital, Hong Kong from January 2001 to December 2013.
 The non-surgical cohort was a prospectively accrued cohort from the multi-disciplinary hepatoma clinic at the Prince of Wales Hospital from June 2003 to March 2012.12, 13 Patients with incomplete data for constructing various staging systems were excluded.
 Treatment was classified as curative (liver transplantation, surgical resection and local ablation), palliative (transarterial embolization and systemic therapy) and best supportive care.
 Non-curative treatments included palliative treatment and best supportive care.
+Systemic therapy included sorafenib or other systemic chemotherapeutic agents.
+Best supportive care referred to symptomatic treatment without active antineoplastic intervention.
 All parameters investigated were measured before any treatment and within 6 weeks of diagnosis.
-The ALBI score is computed by the formula, −0.085×(albumin g/l) + 0.66×log(bilirubin µmol/l).
-Patients were stratified into 3 groups according to previously described cut-offs resulting in 3 grades: ALBI grade 1 (≤−2.60), grade 2 (>−2.60 to −1.39) and grade 3 (>−1.39).2 2 Patients were then classified according to BCLC,4 JIS and ALBI-T scores (Table 1).3 Overall survival (OS) was defined as the date of first diagnosis to the time of death, or last follow-up if death had not occurred.
+The ALBI score was computed by the formula, −0.085×(albumin g/l) + 0.66×log(bilirubin µmol/l).
+Patients were stratified into 3 groups according to previously described cut-offs resulting in 3 grades: ALBI grade 1 (≤−2.60), grade 2 (>−2.60 to −1.39) and grade 3 (>−1.39).2 Alternatively, the ALBI grade could be derived from the heatmap or normogram provided in the original article by Johnson et al. without calculation.2 Patients were then classified according to BCLC,4 JIS and ALBI-T scores (Table 1).3 Overall survival (OS) was defined as the date of first diagnosis to the time of death, or last follow-up if death had not occurred.

 Statistical analyses